 For not all flesh is the same, but there is one kind for humans, another for animals, another for birds, and another for fish.
 1 Corinthians 15:39

 What is important to us here is the oneness intended between the man and woman as illustrated in these scriptures.
 It was for the sake of oneness that Eve was brought forth from the body of Adam.
 They are a king and queen and to be keepers of the earth together as one.
 They both are named one name by God: Adam.
 “Adam” was a formal name given to Adam and Eve and to all of us by God.5 We are “Adam” by name.
 We were then given distinct and definitive purposes and designs for our dwelling on earth.
 Adam was to guard and protect, and Eve was to mother all the living.
 However, this oneness was destroyed by sin and men and women became divided and entrenched in a seemingly endless struggle for existence against one another.

-Then a new thing happens for humanity through the grace of God: a plan to make all things new.
+Then a new thing happens for humanity through the grace of God: he makes all things new.

 God gives a new name to his people in Isaiah 62 which is a feminine name: “Hephzibah”.
 This name means “my delight is in her”.
 God renames us.
+The principle of a bridegroom giving the bride his name does not change.
 In this Kingdom and new creation,

 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.
 Galatians 3:28